IT Contractor Tax - Accountants for Contractors

-Tax basics for limited company contractors
+Limited company tax basics for contractors

 1. Corporation Tax.

-Your contractor accountant will inform HMRC that your limited company has been formed (unless it is already active and you have paid corporation tax before).
+Your accountant will inform HMRC that your limited company has been formed (unless it is already active and you have paid corporation tax before).

 Each year, your accountant will fill in your Corporation Tax return (Form CT600) and submit it online.
 You must pay the previous year's tax within 9 months of your company year end date.